Fights in Tight Spaces: Gameplay

 Players take the role of an unnamed agent that is tasked with taking out several boss characters across the game's chapters.
 To reach the boss, the player must beat several smaller scenarios, defeating the boss's henchmen that will try to stop him.
 In a roguelike fashion, the order of these scenarios, what type of henchmen the player will face, and the rewards for beating each scenario, will change on each runthrough.

 In a scenario, the game plays similar to a tactical role-playing game and plays out in a turn-based manner.
 The player's character has a number of action points on each turn to make various moves, which are set by the cards that they have available in their current hand, after drawing up to a fixed number at the start of the turn.
 Card actions include many attacks that include options to reposition the player-character or move an enemy, movements options, or defensive stances to block or counterattack to opponent attacks.
 Playing most cards builds up a combo meter for that turn, and some cards require a minimum combo meter amount before they can be used or may terminate a combo.
 The player is given the indications of what attacks the enemy characters will try to do the next immediate, and can use this to dodge from gunfire or to push an enemy into oncoming gunfire, for example.
 The player trades turns with the computer opponents until either all the enemies are incapacitated, allowing the player to progress to the next stage, or will end the run-through for the player and will require them to start over.
 If the player successfully finishes an encounter, they have the option to watch the encounter play out in real time in a cinematic fashion.

 Players gain the choice of a new card to add to their deck between encounters, as well as in-game money that can be used to buy cards, upgrade cards to more damaging versions, or remove cards from the deck at certain points during a runthrough.

 Development

 Fights in Tight Spaces was first announced in March 2020.
 While planned originally for a 2020 release into early access, it was pushed back into 2021 but a free Prologue demo, allowing players to run through to the first boss character, was released in December 2020.

-The game's full early access was launched on Microsoft Windows and Xbox One via the Xbox Game Preview Program on February 24, 2021.
+The game's full early access was launched on Xbox One and Xbox Series X/S via the Xbox Game Preview Program on February 8, 2021 and for Microsoft Windows on February 24, 2021.
+This was followed by the full release on December 2, 2021.
+It was later ported to Nintendo Switch, PlayStation 4 and PlayStation 5 on May 25, 2023.